jnbrq/hbmex-fccm2025/environment/INSTALL.md

 For generating plots, you need to install the following Python packages: `numpy` and `matplotlib`.

-## Dependency Installation Script
+## Installation Script

-All dependencies (except the kernel driver) can be installed using the provided script.
+All dependencies (except the kernel driver) and helper utilities can be installed using the provided script.
 The script is designed for Ubuntu 24.04, though it can theoretically be modified to support other Ubuntu versions and Debian-based distributions.

 To install the dependencies: